ellaisys/aws-cognito/README.md

 ## Support us

-Black Bits, Inc. is a web and consulting agency specialized in Laravel and AWS based in Grants Pass, Oregon.
-You'll find an overview of what we do [on our website](https://blackbits.io).
+EllaiSys is a web and consulting agency specialized in Cloud Computing (AWS and Azure), DevOps, and Product Engneering.
+We specialize into LAMP and Microsoft stack development.
+You'll find an overview of what we do [on our website](https://ellaisys.com).

 ## License